 day to go

-Reserve this plot now using the Government-assisted Help to Buy - Wales scheme which gives you the opportunity to own 100% of your home for 80% of the price, with just a 5% deposit.
+Don't delay; reserve now and take advantage of our home of the week offer using the Government-assisted Help to Buy - Wales scheme which gives you the opportunity to own 100% of your home for 80% of the price, with just a 5% deposit.

 * Price is available subject to status, terms and conditions apply.